ge-high-assurance/VERDICT/tools/verdict-back-ends/verdict-bundle-parent/verdict-stem-runner/README.md

 simply rebuild the STEM project in the SADL IDE (which updates the translated OWL files in the OwlModels directory) without needing to make any changes to VerdictStem.java.
-However, if you make a significant change to STEM/Run.sadl, be warned you will have to update VerdictStem.java likewise so that the verdict-stem-runner program will continue to do the same things the SADL IDE does when it executes the commands in the STEM/Run.sadl file.
+However, if you make a significant change to STEM/Run.sadl, you will have to update VerdictStem.java likewise so that the verdict-stem-runner program will continue to do the same things the SADL IDE does when it executes the commands in the STEM/Run.sadl file.